MicrosoftDocs/power-automate-docs/articles/minit/unary-operators.md

 ---
-title: List of unary operators (preview)
+title: List of unary operators
-description: Get a list of unary operators in the Minit desktop application in process advisor.
+description: Get a list of unary operators in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka